Treating Spider Veins in the Cape Cod Area

 Spider veins do not usually cause long-term medical problems and are generally considered cosmetic.
 However, some people with spider veins have an underlying vein disorder that could cause medical problems.
 Those people with an underlying vein disease may have swelling, a feeling of heaviness, achiness, itchiness and/or fatigue in the legs, or feel restless leg-type symptoms.
 Before treatment, have your veins evaluated by a vein specialist to rule out a more significant disease.

 What Causes Spider Veins?

 Spider veins are caused by an increased pressure in the veins near the surface of the skin.
 Quite frankly, doctors do not know why people get them, but heredity and hormones seem to play a major role.
-And their appearance increases with age.
-By the way, crossing your legs does not cause them.
+Their appearance increases with age.
+Crossing of your legs does not cause spider veins.

 Ways to Improve Your Overall Blood Vessel Health